 This protocol combines both versions available in the TCWS Protocol 6.2 in versions up to 4.0.
+It was updated slightly in Version 1.3.

 As with the average census block area, the median block area is an approximation for street pattern where bigger blocks have fewer streets and/or more culs-de sac and, unless they also have many additional pedestrian routes, they will be harder to get around.